PdoyleC/PP2-Miscellaneous-Quiz/README.md

 - There are 10 questions that appeared randomly out of a totol of 40.
 - The players score and name is visible on the screen under the quiz.
 - The score will also have a message depending on the score. e.g They just didn't suit you Jane Bloggs.
-- There is a countdown timer which end the quiz after 25 seconds if the question isn't answered,which appears after the start button is pressed.
+- There is a countdown timer which ends the quiz after 25 seconds if the question isn't answered,which appears after the start button is pressed.
 - There is a progress counter which appears after the start button is pressed.
 - Rules can be seen by pressing the Rules button.